Yu-Gi-Oh! GX

 Yu-Gi-Oh!
 GX, also known in Japan as Yu-Gi-Oh!
-Duel Monsters GX (遊☆戯☆王デュエルモンスターズGX, Yū Gi Ō Dyueru Monsutāzu Jī Ekkusu), is an anime spin-off and sequel series to the original Yu-Gi-Oh! anime.
-It aired in Japan on TV Tokyo from October 6, 2004 to March 26, 2008, and was succeeded by Yu-Gi-Oh!
-5D's.
+Duel Monsters GX (遊☆戯☆王デュエルモンスターズGX, Yū Gi Ō Dyueru Monsutāzu Jī Ekkusu), is a Japanese anime television series.
+It is a spin-off and sequel to the original Yu-Gi-Oh! anime series, which itself is based on the original manga series of the same title by Kazuki Takahashi.
+It was broadcast for 180 episodes on TV Tokyo from October 2004 to March 2008.
 Yu-Gi-Oh!
 GX follows the exploits of Jaden Yuki (Judai Yuki in the Japanese versions) and his companions as he attends Duel Academia (Duel Academy in the 4Kids version).
-It was later dubbed in English by 4Kids Entertainment and a manga spinoff was created by Naoyuki Kageyama.
+The series was released in English in North America by 4Kids Entertainment.
+A manga adaptation by Naoyuki Kageyama was serialized in Shueisha's magazine V Jump from December 2005 to March 2011, with its chapters collected in nine tankōbon volumes.
 The series was followed by Yu-Gi-Oh!
 5D's in 2008.